 Use this tool to assess your resume and see if it is ready to go.
 Questions are designed to prompt reflection about your resume and create a pre-release checklist of sorts.

 Note: These tools are not intended for resale.
 I provide them to my readers for use with their teams and organizations.
-If you wish to resell this content, please contact send us a note.
+If you wish to resell this content, please visit our shop or send us a note.